hgroman/scrapersky-backend/Docs/Docs_45_Honey_Bee/05_PDR-Honey-Bee-v1.1-25.09.07.md

+# 🚨 **DEPRECATED** 🚨

+**This document (v1.1) is outdated and contains a flawed design that led to production issues.**

+The "filter by dropping" logic and `continue` statements described below were identified as an anti-pattern that causes data loss and destroys the audit trail.

+**Please refer to the current, authoritative specification:**
+**`19_Honeybee PRD v1.2 — Status-Based Categorization, No Skips.md`**

+*This document is preserved for historical context only. **DO NOT** use any of the code or logic from this file.*

+---

 Proceed.
 Your PRD is good.
 Here’s the exact, tuned package to hand Claude and ship.

 # Honeybee PRD v1.1 (final)